 The news of the shocking death of Mr Cow reached his family and a sorry and mourning silence was immediately activated.
 The mourning went on for days as a breadwinner, a father and a loving husband is now gone to be seen no more.
 After all this, a family meeting was arranged on how to put up a befitting burial.
 After much deliberation, an agreement was reached by his extended family members on embalming the body of the deceased.
 A household name in the embalming process agreed on was ‘’OBALENDE SUYA’’, this organization was preferred because of its popularity and fame in the business.

 As the date of the burial finally came, the ceremony had to start.
 The Christian wake begins immediately after the arrival of pastor Chef.
-Songs were rendered from the hymnal by the entourage of pastor Chef as he led the converged congregation to a session that filled the air with sober reflection.
-Pastor Chef went on with the program as he read the biography of the late Mr Cow, it was so touching that it made the family members and emotional visitors began crying as the eulogy of the biography touched everyone with a misty eyes as the vapor of the onions sensed their eyes of his past good works.
+Songs were rendered from the hymnal by the entourage of pastor Chef.
+He led the converged congregation to a session that filled the air with sober reflection.
+Pastor Chef went on with the program as he read the biography of the late Mr Cow, it was so touching that it made the family members and emotional visitors began crying as the eulogy of the biography touched everyone with misty eyes as the vapour of the onions sensed their eyes of his past good works.